flashlight/flashlight/docs/source/distributed.rst

       4, // worldSize
       {{fl::DistributedConstants::kFilePath, "/path/to/shared/filesystem/file"}});

-When using cuda backend, an additional param `fl::DistributedConstants::kMaxDevicePerNode` is required which specifies maximum number of GPU devices per node to derive device-id.
+When using the CUDA backend, ``fl::DistributedConstants::kMaxDevicePerNode`` must be passed as an additional required value in the parameter map to specify maximum number of GPU devices per node from which to derive a ``device-id``.

 ::